Thermal Solar Power (Lite)

 Q: The information in the tooltip for the panels seems a bit odd!

 A: That's not a question.
 But yes, there is some useless information mixed in due to prototype constraints, which are hard-coded.
 With some small hacks I managed to properly display the max heat energy output and even create a makeshift sunlight indicator inspired by Cheese's Concentrated Solar!
-To ensure good performance with many panels and avoid some potential issues with on_tick scripts, it only displays a snapshot of the current light level while its gui is open.
+To ensure good performance with many panels, it only displays a snapshot of the current light level while its gui is open.
 It works by emptying and then filling the buffer with a proportionate amount of "solar-fluid" (the fluid content goes down ever so slowly, since only a consumption rate above 0 is allowed).
-The fluid could remain on crash, death or disconnection while the gui is open, but it's inconsequential and easily resolved by clicking the entity again or using the "/tspl reset" command (it also resets if mod configuration is changed).
+The fluid could remain on crash, death, disconnection or switch to spectator mode while the gui is open, but it's inconsequential and easily resolved by clicking the entity again (or by using the reset command).

 Q: How is mod compatibility?